 Is there something missing from your Logistics?

-Would your business benefit from a Logistics Management with over 30 years of broad commercial experience?
+Would your business benefit from a Logistics Management specialist with over 40 years of broad commercial experience?
 Do your strategic plans rely upon increasing international trade, but you lack the in house expertise to make the point of difference?
 Our logistic solutions could be the answer to your needs.

 You could benefit from the back up of a highly experienced logistics management team with global capabilities and resources; the Freedom outsourced logistics service.
 A tailored suite of business infrastructure & logistic solutions designed to enable you to focus all your energies and management resources purely on sales & marketing to grow your business.

 Our wealth of international logistics management experience can benefit you from simply assisting in the running of your shipping and warehousing functions to providing a fully outsourced third party logistics (3PL) service.

 Freedom provides you with the level of management expertise your organisation needs to support your desired development of international trade.
 Practical, scalable, simple yet effective logistic solutions, be that outsourcing inventory handling processes overseas, or providing guidance on Incoterms and document requirements for exporting your product to new markets.

 Working with Clients like you we assist your people in drawing up the required root processes, training and management of import and export shipping functions, enabling successful development of your International Trade.

 Freedom Logistics, have the resources and expertise to provide you with your own distribution operation in strategic overseas markets i.e. Europe, China, USA, Middle East, Australasia.

 You can choose from a full suite of business infrastructure and logistical services to operate under your own Corporation.
 We will guide you through the regulations and be your interpreter to explain the local market mentality, customs & traditions and the way they operate in business.